Hiperultimate/groupy/apps/groupy/README.md

 - Tanstack Query: A powerful data fetching and caching library for managing data in the application.
 - RecoilJS: A state management library for managing and sharing the application's global state.
 - Zod: A TypeScript-first schema validation library for data validation and sanitization.

+## Project Structure

+- `src/pages`: This directory contains the Next.js pages used to structure the application's frontend.
+- `src/components`: Inside this folder, you'll find the components that are utilized within the pages located in `src/pages`.
+- `public`: This directory holds SVG files converted into TypeScript (tsx) files, as well as the fonts used throughout the project.
+It serves as a repository for static assets accessible to both the frontend and the backend.
+- `src/common`: Contains a collection of functions that are shared between both the frontend and the backend of the project.
+- `src/utils`: Consists of utility functions.
+- `src/store`: Contains Recoil states, which help manage the state of the React components efficiently.
+- `src/server`: This directory is dedicated to the backend of the project.
+It contains backend APIs and a Prisma connector for interacting with the database.
+Server logic and API endpoints are implemented here.
+- `prisma`: This folder contains Prisma migrations and a **schema.prisma** file.
+The **schema.prisma** file serves as the blueprint for the database models, defining their structure and relationships.

 ## Completed Features